-Michael: You knows what’s beautiful about that, the journey shows hard work, persistence and patience pays off.
+Michael: You knows what’s beautiful, the journey shows hard work, persistence, and patience pays off.
 What you can expect is a piece of art that shows another side to our modern UK society, not your stereotypically clichéd roles.
 This intel will hopefully show other channels and producers that there’s more to just our stereotype.
-I’m praying it travels far and wide (cough cough Netflix).
+I’m praying it travels far and wide (cough, cough Netflix).

-Frieda: Well I can tell you one thing for sure, its on a whole other level from when it first started on YouTube and I mean this in a positive way.
+Frieda: It’s on a whole other level from when it first started on YouTube and I mean this in a positive way.
 All episodes are fresh new scripts, fresh new scenarios and I can’t wait for you all to see it!

 6# Are relationships among young black folks in trouble and under pressure from all the popular culture cheating influences etc. Or are the younguns more about this relationship life?